Travel Vaccines and Advice for Ibiza

 Do I Need a Visa or Passport for Ibiza?

 No tourist visa is required for U.S. citizens if your stay is under 90 days.
-For entry, your passport must be valid for at least three months after entry with one empty page for a stamp.
+For entry, your passport must be valid for at least six months after entry with one empty page for a stamp.

 Ibiza Entry Requirements |